-If your project involves a large number of files and many editors, consider the following workflow, in which you use third-party applications before importing into Final Cut Pro X.
+If your project involves a large number of files and many editors, consider the following workflow, in which you use third-party applications before importing into Final Cut Pro.

-- 1. Transcode REDCODE RAW files to Apple ProRes using REDCINE-X PRO. - 2.
+- Transcode REDCODE RAW files to Apple ProRes using REDCINE-X PRO. - 2.
 Optionally apply a one-light color correction during the transcoding process. - 3.
-Batch synchronize audio and video files as appropriate. - 4.
-Import synced files into Final Cut Pro X.
+Batch sync audio and video files as appropriate. - 4.
+Import synced files into Final Cut Pro.

-During import, Final Cut Pro X can automatically create lightweight Apple ProRes 422 (Proxy) files for editing.
-Or, if you have a lot of footage and multiple editors, you can use Compressor to create the Apple ProRes 422 (Proxy) files.
-In this case, you edit in standard (not proxy) mode in Final Cut Pro X, and DaVinci Resolve relinks to the original RED RAW files.
+During import, Final Cut Pro can automatically create lightweight proxy files for editing.
+Or, if you have a lot of footage and multiple editors, you can use Compressor to create the proxy files.
+In this case, DaVinci Resolve relinks to the original RED RAW files.